 If you haven’t been exposed to financial concepts, and aren’t really driven by money, are you likely to choose to spend your little available time on personal finance?
 You should – but that doesn’t mean you will.

 This also leads to that infamous anti-wealth trap of “…I deserve it.”
-The biggest financial mistakes for TFI and I were overspending on travel.
+The biggest financial mistakes for TFI and I was lifestyle inflation and overspending on travel.
 And we used time to justify it.
 “We work hard, and never get time off…so let’s go to Hawaii during winter break.”
 Talk about an insane financial choice!

 6. Societal Pressure